selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 When hope awakens, despair falls asleep.
 When the fox waits for the chickens to fall off the bar, it goes home hungry.
 When the stones are swimming, the leaves sink.
-When the wind of change blows, some build windmills, other build walls.
-When the words loose their meaning, then people loose their freedom.
+When the wind of change blows, some build windmills, other build walls.= When the words loose their meaning, then people loose their freedom.
 When two people think always the same, one of them is needless.
 When we are angry, our opponent has achieved his goal.
 When we consider that we are all crazy, life is explained.
 When you give it all, then you can't accuse yourself.
-When you start to look like your passport photo, you should go on holiday.
-Where culture breaks away, there is room for violence.
+When you start to look like your passport photo, you should go on holiday.= Where culture breaks away, there is room for violence.
 Where there is understanding, there is no need for many words.
 Where was I actually in the night between Friday and Monday?
-Where your gifts are, there are also your duties.
-Whether you are rushing or walking slowly, the path always remains the same.
+Where your gifts are, there are also your duties.= Whether you are rushing or walking slowly, the path always remains the same.
 Which place in the world is not already full with our troubles.
-Who always does what he already can, always remains only what he is already.
-Who breaks all the bridges, must know how to swim.
-Who buys a lot of needless things, soon he will sell things that he needs.
-Who can write beautifully, writes well also with a bad brush.
-Who cannot find a joy in life is not searching for it.
+Who always does what he already can, always remains only what he is already.= Who breaks all the bridges, must know how to swim.= Who buys a lot of needless things, soon he will sell things that he needs.= Who can write beautifully, writes well also with a bad brush.= Who cannot find a joy in life is not searching for it.
-Who does not fear the truth, also shouldn't fear the lie.
-Who does not fight for what he loves should not be angry if he loses it.
-Who does not sometimes feel too much, always feels too little.
+Who does not fear the truth, also shouldn't fear the lie.= Who does not fight for what he loves should not be angry if he loses it.= Who does not sometimes feel too much, always feels too little.
-Who doesn't have self-confidence, needs patriotism.
-Who doesn't overcome his fear every day, has learned nothing.
-Who escapes his past, always loses the race.
+Who doesn't have self-confidence, needs patriotism.= Who doesn't overcome his fear every day, has learned nothing.= Who escapes his past, always loses the race.
-Who finds it too easy to see his mistakes, is rarely ready to improve.
-Who gives up the freedom to gain security, will lose both in the end.
-Who has a bad memory, must always tell the truth.
+Who finds it too easy to see his mistakes, is rarely ready to improve.= Who gives up the freedom to gain security, will lose both in the end.= Who has a bad memory, must always tell the truth.=
 Who has a good friend, doesn't need a mirror.
 Who has made a mistake and does not correct it, will commit a second one.
-Who is currently using the family brain cell.
+Who is currently using the family brain cell.=-
 Who knows the least, often has the most to say.
 Who laughs last, did not understand the joke.
 Who looks for difficulties, always finds them.
-Who loves, wants to give something and not to receive.
-Who receives pleasure from complaining, will always find something to complain about.
-Who smiles instead of raging is always the strongest.
+Who loves, wants to give something and not to receive.= Who receives pleasure from complaining, will always find something to complain about.=- Who smiles instead of raging is always the strongest.
-Who speaks much, has less time to think.
+Who speaks much, has less time to think.=
 Who wants the best, must taste the bitterest.
-Who wants to be loved should be adorable.
+Who wants to be loved should be adorable.=
 Who wants to foresee too far, often looks wrong.
 Whoever accuses the time, wants only to excuse himself.
 Whoever is silent, is thought to be wise.
 Whoever knows nothing, also does not question anything.
-Whoever lives in distractions becomes alien in his own heart.
-Whoever never withdraws his opinion, loves himself more than the truth.
-Whoever starts the day with a laugh has already won him.
+Whoever lives in distractions becomes alien in his own heart.= Whoever never withdraws his opinion, loves himself more than the truth.= Whoever starts the day with a laugh has already won him.
 Whoever wants to take care of all things, expects much suffering.
 Why should I go walking, when I have four healthy tires.